Who can benefit from Nutritional therapy and Lifestyle Medicine?

 How long will it take for me to feel better?

 Each client responds differently to the changes introduced by nutritional therapy.
 Most people will feel some benefits quite quickly, although it may take considerably longer to reach your full potential.
 We want your new way of eating and living to become a sustainable habit and habit change can take time so continued support from regular consultations will help you to keep on track.

-Before our first meeting – Once you have chosen your program and booked our first meeting, you will be sent/asked to download a questionnaire and a food diary – covering all aspects of your medical history, dietary habits and lifestyle factors.
+Before our first meeting – Once you have booked our first meeting, you will be sent/asked to download a questionnaire and a food diary – covering all aspects of your medical history, dietary habits and lifestyle factors.
 You are asked to return this 3 days before you arrive for your consultation.

 During our first meeting – We will discuss your medical history, current diet and lifestyle with you and explore how nutrition and lifestyle changes could help improve your health.
 A plan of action will be discussed with you and information on the first steps of this plan given for you to take away.
 Specific, achievable goals will be discussed with you – you are involved in every step, so you are able to work at your own speed.
 The plan will be developed further at subsequent meetings